 Financial Management

-Financial Management (FM) under the Project will be carried out in accordance with the Financial Management Manual for World Bank Investment Project Financing (last revised in February 2017) and documented in accordance with the World Bank’s Guidance: Preparing the Project Appraisal Document (PAD) for the Multiphase Programmatic Approach (MPA) Using Investment Project Financing (IPF) (issued May 2018).
+Financial Management (FM) under the project will be carried out in accordance with the Financial Management Manual for World Bank Investment Project Financing (last revised in February 2017) and documented in accordance with the World Bank’s Guidance: Preparing the Project Appraisal Document (PAD) for the Multiphase Programmatic Approach (MPA) Using Investment Project Financing (IPF) (issued May 2018).

-Flexible FM arrangements, modeled along those allowed under emergency operations, will be applied to the Project.
+Flexible FM arrangements modeled along those allowed under emergency operations, will be applied to the Project.
 Streamlined procedures to expedite decision making and approval of FM exceptions under the Projects were agreed and documented in the financing agreement.
-For operations engaging UN agencies, the FM arrangements are based on the Financial Management Framework Agreement (FMFA) which includes the Single Audit Principle (if it is applicable for the Project).

 The PIU will maintain adequate financial management system to ensure that they can provide the GoG and the World Bank with accurate and timely information regarding the Project resources and expenditures.
-The financial management arrangements will be: (i) capable of correctly and completely recording all transactions and balances related to the Project, (ii) able to facilitate the preparation of regular, timely and reliable financial statements and safeguard the Project’s assets; and (iii) subject to auditing arrangements acceptable to the Bank.
+The financial management arrangements will be: (i) capable of correctly and completely recording all transactions and balances related to the Project, (ii) able to facilitate the preparation of regular, timely and reliable financial statements and safeguard the project’s assets; and (iii) subject to auditing arrangements acceptable to the Bank.
 Such financial management system will include:

 Adequate staff, with clearly defined functional and personal responsibilities, based on TORs that are satisfactory to the Bank.
 See the ToR for the FM Consultant in Annex I.